jieun54/lse-my472.github.io/week01/02-intro-to-R.md

     ## [1]  1 NA  0

 Note that `print` here is a function: it takes a series of arguments (in this case, the object `x`) and returns a value (`50`).

 This is equivalent to just typing the name of the object in the console.
-(What’s going on behind the scenes is that R is calling the default function to print this object; which in this case is just `print`).
+(What's going on behind the scenes is that R is calling the default function to print this object; which in this case is just `print`).

 ``` r
 x